khansohel001/Telecom_churn_analysis/README.md

 # telecom-churn-analysis

+Click on the following link to checkout the video presentation. colab- video link on youtube(define karke) ppt- ko explain kro youtube pe

 ## Problem Statement

 Telecom churn analysis is the process of identifying customers who are likely to cancel their service or switch to a different service provider.
 This is an important problem for telecom companies, as churn can have a significant impact on their revenue and profitability.